siccar/deploy_azure/README.md

 * Created the services
 * Provided Dapr connectivity
 * Created a shared disk for persistent storage
+* Create and publishes an Azure Service Bus
 * Processed the source YAML for customized deployment

 ### Step 2